 An important aspect for our decision was the topic of security.
 Our body scrub is primarily a shower product and is also used in the shower.
 Especially when we are wet, a glass quickly slipped out of your hand and if it breaks in the shower it can have bad consequences.
 Especially in households with small children, something likes to fly down in the shower and our products should not pose a safety risk.

-Lately we have received a lot of inquiries regarding our choice of packaging.
+Recently we have received many inquiries regarding our choice of packaging.
 Our body scrubs are packed in plastic jars.
-Many of you see this rather critically and we often hear: "You produce natural cosmetics, how can you pack your body scrub in plastic?".
-Therefore, I would like to explain to you in this post why we use plastic.
+Many of you see this rather critically and we often hear: "You produce natural cosmetics, how can you then pack your body scrub in plastic?".
+Therefore, I would like to explain to you in this article why we use plastic here.

 Isn't glass the better solution?

 Glass is impermeable to air, is very easy to recycle and, as a natural material, can be disposed of without any problems.
 It is a suitable packaging material for some PureBee products, for example our Oleogel, and where possible we also use glass packaging (with Return + Recycle Program) back.

 Many of us are now trained to do this: plastic must be avoided consistently!
 And I think that's (on the whole) something very positive - because saving plastic is, considering that Mountains of garbage that we as human beings already made and which we keep growing, a good idea.

 However, it is not clear to many that there could possibly also be a different perspective: that of the producers, especially the small ones like us.
 Because even though it may seem at first glance that we don't seem to give any thought to resource conservation, CO2 footprints and future generations with plastic packaging, that's sometimes only half the story.
 Namely those that you can see from the outside - or would like to see.
 But sometimes plastic is not only the more economical, but also the more ecological solution.

 A few reasons for plastic and against glass